 Public transportation is a capital-intensive enterprise.
-Consequently, 44.61 percent of Intercity Transit's net position was invested in capital assets.
+Consequently, 36.5 percent of Intercity Transit's net position was invested in capital assets.
 Because these assets are used to provide services to citizens, they are not available for future spending.

-There are no external restrictions on assets.
-However, Intercity Transit's Authority has designated an operating reserve equal to one fourth of the current operating budget (a ninety-day reserve).
-For 2019 the designated reserve was \$13.9 million.
+Intercity Transit's Authority has designated an operating reserve equal to one fourth of the current operating budget (a ninety-day reserve).
+For 2021 the designated reserve was \$16.4 million.